 We should note that Twitter calculates the engagement rate by impressions, as follows: Number of engagements divided by impressions.

-Socialinsider defines the Twitter engagement as the sum of likes and retweets received for the tweets published in the selected time period.
+Socialinsider defines Twitter engagement as the sum of likes and retweets received for the tweets published in the selected time period.

 For more insights, you should look into the average engagement rate.